nicm42/100-days-of-code-v2/log3.md

 **Day 17: 24th April 2021**
 I did the fix on the thread tracker - it turned out to be simpler than I thought.
 It took less time to fix than it did to test in all the browsers on Linux and Windows!
 I then pointed my Hashnode blog to my domain and the projects I have on Netlify in my portfolio.
 I had second thoughts about my avatar on my portfolio, so I changed it to my logo - which took a while because I didn't have one big enough or in the right shade of red, and then I discovered I didn't have the font either, so I had to find it and re-download it.

+**Day 18: 25th April 2021**
+I went through SEO stuff and added some meta tags, robots.txt and sitemap to my portfolio.
+Some of that is overkill, but some of that should mean that the featured bit in LinkedIn should now pick up a decent image (or any image at all, in the case of The Newport Group).